michaelyatco/choredoor/ChoreDoor1.md

 object.src = "https://s3.amazonaws.com/codecademy-content/projects/chore-door/images/robot.svg";
 ```

-Task: Click on the door and watch as the closed door image changes to the ChoreBot ready to greet you with housework!
+Refresh the page.
+Now when you click on the door, watch as the closed door image changes to the ChoreBot ready to greet you with housework!